All Products

 Scheduling tasks

-Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Development and O&M > Operation Center.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Operation Center.
+1. Log on to the DataWorks console.
+In the top navigation bar, select your region.
+In the left-side navigation pane, choose Data Development and O&M > Operation Center, select your workspace, and click Go to Operation Center.

-2. In the navigation pane on the left, choose Auto Triggered Task O&M > Auto Triggered Tasks.
-Filter the tasks by setting Scheduling Resource Group to the scheduling resource group that you want to switch.
+2. In the left-side navigation pane, choose Auto Triggered Task O&M > Auto Triggered Tasks.
+Filter tasks by setting Scheduling Resource Group to the scheduling resource group you want to switch.

 image